Eradication of Tuberculosis

 Mycobacterium tuberculosis is a bacterial species also known as acid-fast bacilli (AFB).
 Mycobacterium tuberculosis can be gram-positive or gram-negative.
 Mycobacterium tuberculosis is a pathogenic organism that commonly causes Tuberculosis.
 It measurably affects the lungs or lower respiratory tract but may also cause infection in the brain, bones, glands, and other body parts.

-History of Mycobacterium Tuberculosis:
+History of Mycobacterium tuberculosis:

 And these bacteria are facultative intracellular parasites.

-Pathogenicity of M.tuberculosis:
+Pathogenicity of M. tuberculosis:

 Tubercle bacilli can only cause infection in human beings.
-This disease or illness can only spread infection from one person to another through air droplets during coughing, sneezing and speaking.
-They can not be spread by handshaking or sharing food.
+This disease or illness can only spread infection from one person to another through air droplets during coughing, sneezing, and speaking.
+They cannot be spread by handshaking or sharing food.

 • Skeletal TB